YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 A certain number of each type of helper process maximizes throughput.
 As a practical matter, as long as the file system bandwidth on a replicating instance is equal to or greater than that of the originating instance providing its replication stream, there need be little concern about having too many helper processes.

 .. note::
    There may be other reasons for a replicating instance to lag behind its originating instance during replication.
-Helper processes cannot improve situations such as the following: There is a bottleneck in the network between the originating and replicating instances (increase the network bandwidth or use compression) or the hardware of the replicating instance is not as capable as that of the hardware on the originating instance (upgrade the hardware of the replicating instance).
+Helper processes cannot improve situations such as the following:

+     * There is a bottleneck in the network between the originating and replicating instances (increase the network bandwidth or use compression).

+     * The hardware of the replicating instance is not as capable as that of the hardware on the originating instance (upgrade the hardware of the replicating instance).

 .. _Filters: